grafana/pyroscope/docs/sources/introduction/continuous-profiling/_index.md

 ---
-title: What is continuous profiling?
+title: When to use continuous profiling
-menuTitle: What is continuous profiling?
+menuTitle: When to use continuous profiling
 description: Discover the benefits of continuous profiling and its role in modern application performance analysis.
 weight: 20
 keywords: